8 Non-Touristy Things to Do in NYC

-When it comes to New York City, there’s no doubt that there’s a long list of things to do.
+When it comes to New York City, there’s no doubt that there’s a long list of things to do – but what about the non-touristy things to see and do in New York?

 For the past couple of years, I’ve been making trips to the city twice a year.
 Living in D.C., it’s only a four-hour bus ride away – and I often have family and friends to stay with…